lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 For efficiency reason, QSS requires the FMU which exports this model to indicate in its model description file the dependency of ``der(x1)`` on ``y``.
 This allows ``der(x1)`` to update when ``y`` changes.
-Since ``y`` updates when an event indicator changes its domain, we propose to include event indicator variables to the list of state derivative dependencies variables.
+However, ``y`` can only change when an event indicator changes its domain.
+Hence, rather than declaring the dependency on ``y``, it suffices to declare the dependency on the event indicator.
+Therefore, we propose to
+include event indicators to the list of state derivative dependencies.

 However, FMI states on page 61 that ``dependencies`` are optional attributes defining the dependencies of the unknown (directly or indirectly via auxiliary variables)